teachen-ch/voty/README.md

 ## How to contribute

 We are currently in an early stage of the project.
 If you know teachers (e.g. history), who have experience in teaching democracy at school, then please [get in touch](https://votyapp.ch/kontakt).
 If you want to help out with content, we are very much open to your contributions.
-If you want to dive into the code, have a look at [our stack](/docs.md).
+If you want to dive into the code, have a look at [our installation instructions](/docs/installation.md) and at our [tech stack](/docs/stack.md).